DeanWeiss/reading-notes/Class 201/class.06.md

 It is not part of JavaScript or HTML.
 It is a separate set of rules; making a model of the HTML page and accessing changing the HTML page.

 The DOM is an API, Application Programming Interface.

+## Things I want to know more about.

 https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b